Soothe Aches and Sniffles Naturally

 5 natural ways to find relief1.
 Almond oil.

 Rub a couple of drops of almond oil inside your nose.
-This ayurvedic treatment forms a protective film along the walls of your nostrils, helping prevent germs and allergens from irritating the lining of your nose.
+This ayurvedic treatment forms a protective film along the walls of your nostrils, helping prevent microscopic germs from penetrating the lining of your nose.
 Almond oil is also soothing to the sinuses and can help ease dryness.

 This plant's flowers look like small daisies.
 In herbal medicine, the crushed leaves are used to ease migraine headaches, settle tummy troubles and help the symptoms of arthritis.
-Feverfew's effectiveness on migraines has been studied more than others.
-In several studies, a percentage of those who supplemented with feverfew saw an improvement in their symptoms.
+In several studies, a percentage of those who supplemented with feverfew saw an improvement in migraine symptoms.
 So feverfew may help ease headaches associated with colds and viruses.
 Note that pregnant women should not take feverfew since it can cause small uterine contractions.

-Dandelion is a good detoxifier for the liver.
+Dandelion helps the liver detoxify.
 Plus it's high in vitamins and minerals, especially vitamin A -- all beneficial in fighting seasonal viruses.
 Dandelion root tea is easy to find and has a pleasant earthy taste.
-Dandy Blend, an instant coffee substitute, is also a warm and tasty way to introduce dandelion into your diet.
+Dandy Blend, an instant coffee substitute, is also a tasty way to introduce dandelion into your diet.
 And if you can find them, fresh dandelion leaves are delicious in a salad.

 5. "Wet socks"